taoyuan/hunt/docs/HuntHelperScriptsGuide.md

 ```

 You can also add a [YAML](http://www.yaml.org/) file to configure extra options.
-Conveniently, this YAML file is of the same format as that used by Unity and
+Conveniently, this YAML file is of the same format as that used by Hunt and
 CMock.
 So if you are using YAML files already, you can simply pass the very same
 file into the generator script.